sid2364/pyzork/README.md

-# zork-pygame
+# pyzork
-Yet another version of the classic text game Zork, built using PyGame
+Yet another version of the classic text game Zork.